tensorpack/tensorpack/README.md

 + other requirements:
 ```
 pip install --user -r requirements.txt
-pip install --user -r opt-requirements.txt (some optional dependencies, you can install later if needed)
+pip install --user -r opt-requirements.txt # (some optional dependencies, you can install later if needed)
 ```
-+ Enable `import tensorpack` (or use `greadlink` from `coreutils` brew package if you're on OSX):
++ Enable `import tensorpack`:
 ```
 export PYTHONPATH=$PYTHONPATH:`readlink -f path/to/tensorpack`
 ```
+(or use `greadlink` from `coreutils` brew package if you're on OSX)

 + Use tcmalloc if running with large data